ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 .. todo::

   Decide if any numerical strings need to be further refined in approach.
 Example is zip code where there would be an option to separate the first 3 and last 2 digits.
+In addition to the noise functions above, current work done by Nathaniel includes: this `corruption module <https://github.com/ihmeuw/vivarium_research_prl/blob/main/src/vivarium_research_prl/noise/corruption.py>`_ which has a more robust system for zipcodes and a function to swap months and days in dates.

 **Copy from within Household**